-Section 172 of the Equality Act 2010 enables an appeal against the decision of the council to include a vehicle on the designated list.
+13.6.8.1 Section 172 of the Equality Act 2010 enables an appeal against the decision of the Council to include a vehicle on the designated list.
 The appeal should be made to the magistrate's court and must be made within 28 days of the vehicle in question being included on the list.

-Driver Exemptions
+13.6.9 Driver Exemptions

-Some drivers may have a physical condition or medical grounds which make it impossible or unreasonably difficult for them to provide the sort of physical assistance which the mobility assistance duties on the Equality Act 2010 require.
-Exemptions may be issued for a length of time considered as appropriate by the licensing authority.

-An application form for exemption is available on the council's application portal.
-An officer will need to consider additional information and reports as relevant to decide regarding an application.
+- Some drivers may have a physical condition or medical grounds which make it impossible or unreasonably difficult for them to provide the sort of physical assistance which the mobility assistance duties on the Equality Act 2010 require.
+Exemptions may be issued for a length of time considered as appropriate by the Licensing authority. - An application form for exemption is available on the Council's application portal.
+An Officer will need to consider additional information and reports as relevant to decide regarding an application.
 The driver may be required to undertake an independent test at their own expense with specially trained professionals.
-In the case allergies, a medical report needs to be provided.

-When an exemption is granted, a certificate and notice will be provided.
-The notice must be always displayed in the vehicle.
+In the case of allergies, a medical report needs to be provided. - When an exemption is granted, a certificate and notice will be provided.
+The notice must always be displayed in a prominent position in the vehicle where it can be clearly seen.
 If the application is declined, reasons will be provided.
-There is a right of appeal to magistrate's court within 28 days of the decision.

-If a booking is taken, operators should ask if there are any accessibility requirements in relation to the booking and send an appropriate vehicle or advise the requestor that one is not available.
+There is a right of appeal to magistrate's court within 28 days of the decision. - 13.6.9.4 If a booking is taken, operators should ask if there are any accessibility requirements in relation to the booking and send an appropriate vehicle or advise the requestor that one is not available.
 Booking websites should also be updated to accommodate this information.

-4.8 Vehicle requirements
+13.7 Vehicle requirements

-All applications will be based upon the requirements of this policy.
-Upon application and renewal, applicants for vehicle licences will be expected to show:
+- 13.7.1 All applications will be based upon the requirements of this policy.
+Upon application and renewal, applicants for vehicle licences will be expected to show: - the vehicle meets the Council age and emissions policy. - the vehicle complies with the Council's livery and signage policy. - the vehicle can carry up to a maximum of 8 passengers (max number of passengers will be specified on licence). - the vehicle is right hand drive.

-- the vehicle meets the council age and emissions policy - the vehicle complies with the council's livery and signage policy - the vehicle can carry up to a maximum of 8 passengers (max number of passengers will be specified on licence) - the vehicle is right hand drive - a purpose-built full hybrid, or plug in hybrid must have a minimum range of 10 miles using battery power only - a fully electric vehicle must have a minimum range of 100 miles - if the vehicle is a saloon/estate type it has four side opening doors - if the vehicle is a minibus, transit, or people carrier it has at last 3 doors not including the rear door - the vehicle has a usable seatbelt for each passenger.
-Each seatbelt must be fully compliant with Euro NCAP standards - the interior offers enough space for passengers and luggage to be transported in comfort and safely - the vehicles windscreen and front side windows comply with the national legal tint specifications.
-All other windows to be compliant with manufacturers standard - the vehicle is not designed in a way which prevents a person in the vehicle communicating with the driver - Documents to show the vehicle has been repaired to a roadworthy condition, after being categorised as a write off under category C, D, N and S (see below) - has not been an insurance write-off under category A and B
+- a purpose-built full hybrid or plug in hybrid must have a minimum range of 10 miles using battery power only. - a fully electric vehicle must have a minimum range of 100 miles. - if the vehicle is a saloon/estate type it has four side opening doors. - if the vehicle is a minibus, transit, or people carrier it has at last 3 doors not including the rear door. - the vehicle has a usable seatbelt for each passenger.
+Each seatbelt must be fully compliant with Euro NCAP standards. - the interior offers enough space for passengers and luggage to be transported in comfort and safely. - the vehicles windscreen and front side windows comply with the national legal tint specifications.
+All other windows to be compliant with manufacturers standard. - the vehicle is not designed in a way which prevents a person in the vehicle communicating with the driver. - Documents to show the vehicle has been repaired to a roadworthy condition, after being categorised as a write off under category C, D, N and S (see below). - has not been an insurance write-off under category A and B.